 Ensure that you've cleared belongings out of the furniture before you start packing and disassembling it.
 Remove table and sofa legs, take out the extension leaves from tables and put all hardware such as screws in separate, labelled bags which can be taped to the packaging.

 Ensure you wrap table legs and bed rails well and cover glass table tops with cardboard sheets and bubble wrap.
 Cover mattresses, sofas and chairs in special plastic covers.

 If you're starting to worry about how your triple wardrobe will fit up the new narrow staircase of your next property, it might be the time to invest in some practical self assembly or partial assembled furniture.

-Once your furniture is all wrapped, lastly check the removal van is lined with furniture blankets to ensure pieces are protected as much as possible.
+Once your furniture is all wrapped, lastly check the removal van has covered your furniture with furniture blankets to ensure pieces are protected as much as possible.
 Your move should now be productive, industrious and efficient with stress levels kept as low as possible.